 This is not taking into account the size of shipments, which adds another variable to the mix as to what is the mode of delivery in each of these cases.
 Thus, the delivery density problem quadruples in magnitude with these permutations and combinations and variables in the picture.

+It's not easy to overcome this last mile logistics challenge.
 Whether it is an act of God or act of man, if there is one thing you should predict, it is unpredictability.
 Especially when there is a shipment transit or a delivery in progress, the proverbial Murphy’s Law will point and laugh at you, merely seeking acknowledgement.
 This is beyond control and invariably happens 2/10 times.
 The least brands can do is to have a communications plan in place so that the delays are communicated to the respective stakeholders in a proactive manner.

 Let us say that after crossing the seven mountains and seven seas, the delivery agent reaches the place of delivery.
 The last thing he wants to greet is a locked door or a guard who wouldn’t accept the package and get into all kinds of trouble.
 Customers are demanding and they generally feel entitled.
 After all your efforts, if the delivery timeline is missed due to unavailability of a customer, it would still lead to a less-than-delightful experience for the customer and thus mitigate the effect of all your effort in this direction.
 So, it is essential that you have necessary checks and balances in place to ensure seamless collaboration and communication channels between your agents and customers.